megaannum/forms/tutorial/forms/Viewer.md

   - Action: generate context help Form with application specific help/info and developer tools
   - Data: optional Point [line, column]
-  - The character &ltRightMouse> is mapped to Context
+  - The character &lt;RightMouse> is mapped to Context
 * Drag
   - Action: none
-  - The character &ltLeftDrag> is mapped to Drag
+  - The character &lt;LeftDrag> is mapped to Drag
 * Release
   - Action: none
-  - The character &ltLeftRelease> is mapped to Release
+  - The character &lt;LeftRelease> is mapped to Release
 * NewFocus
   - Action: find new focus based upon mouse coordinates
-  - The character &ltLeftMouse> is mapped to NewFocus
+  - The character &lt;LeftMouse> is mapped to NewFocus
   - Also, if a Viewer is the target of a Select Event, it is mapped to NewFocus
 * NextFocus
   - Action: go to next focus
-  - The characters &ltTab>, &ltC-n> and &ltDown> is mapped to NextFocus
+  - The characters &lt;Tab>, &lt;C-n> and &lt;Down> is mapped to NextFocus
-  - The mouse &ltScrollWheelDown> event is mapped to NextFocus
+  - The mouse &lt;ScrollWheelDown> event is mapped to NextFocus
 * PrevFocus
   - Action: go to previous focus
-  - The characters &ltS-Tab>, &ltC-p> and &ltUp> is mapped to PrevFocus (Note: could not test S-Tab on my system.)
+  - The characters &lt;S-Tab>, &lt;C-p> and &lt;Up> is mapped to PrevFocus
+      (Note: could not test S-Tab on my system.)
-  - The mouse &ltScrollWheelUp> event is mapped to PrevFocus
+  - The mouse &lt;ScrollWheelUp> event is mapped to PrevFocus
 * FirstFocus
   - Action: go to first focus glyph
-  - The character &ltHome> is mapped to FirstFocus
+  - The character &lt;Home> is mapped to FirstFocus
 * LastFocus
   - Action: go to last focus glyph
-  - The character &ltEnd> is mapped to LastFocus
+  - The character &lt;End> is mapped to LastFocus
 * ReDraw
   - Action: redraw Form in window
 * ReDrawAll